JuliaML/MLDataPattern.jl/docs/documentation/folds.rst

 - The result of a repartitioning strategy can be described through a sequences of *subset assignment indices*, or short **assignments**.
-An assignment (singular) describes a partition that is valid for any data container of size :math:`N`, by using indices from the set :math:`\{1,2,...,N\}`.
+An assignment (singular) describes a partition that is valid for any data container of size :math:`N` by using indices from the set :math:`\{1,2,...,N\}`.
 For instance, if a single partition should consist of two subsets, then the corresponding assignment (singular), is made up of two vectors of indices, each vector describing the content of one subset.
   Because of this, it is also fair to think about the result of a